rpcme/aws-and-infineon-xmc4800-workshop/Lab3.md

 ## Lab 3: Using AWS IoT Core

-In this lab, you will learn how to organize code into a new Amazon FreeRTOS Task, use the die temperature sensor (DTS) of the MCU, ingest basic telemetry data, and then do something interesting with the data in the AWS Cloud.
+In this lab, you will learn how to organize code into a new Amazon FreeRTOS Task, use the internal die temperature sensor (DTS) of the Infineon XMC4800, ingest basic telemetry data, and then do something interesting with the data in the AWS Cloud.

 ### Premise

 Acquiring sensor data from the local environment, pushing it to the cloud, and then doing something interesting with the data is one of the most common underlying practices when developing IoT solutions.

-There are many types of sensors available.
-Some deliver data as binary (digital) and other as waveform (analog).
-More complicated sensors are microcontrollers themselves.
-In this lab, we will be working with the TMP006, the on-board temperature sensor that is manufactured by Texas Instruments.

-The TMP006 sensor communicates with the CC3220SF via an I2C (eye-squared-see) bus.
-I2C is a two-wire protocol, where there are SDA and SCL channels.
-Discussing the I2C protocol in detail is beyond the scope of this lab.
-You can read about the [I2C Specification](http://i2c.info/i2c-bus-specification) later for more information.

-The TMP006 sensor is a microcontroller in its own right.
-It operates as an I2C slave and enables reads and writes to the registers it manages.
-To connect to the sensor, the CC3220SF must know the sensor's I2C address.
-When opening a session with a slave on the I2C bus, this address must be known.

-A register in the sensor holds the temperature reading.
-In order to retrieve it, we need to request the data from the sensor.
-The API to perform this action is provided by Texas Instruments in the CC3220SF SDK.
+The XMC™ Lib consists of low level drivers which contain APIs for the XMC™ product family peripherals.
+The System Control Unit (SCU) driver library is a part of the XMC™ Lib which groups functions for controlling the General Control Unit including temperature monitoring, Clock Control Unit, Reset Control Unit and Interrupt System.
+You will use the DTS driver to read the internal temperature sensor.

 Finally, we will do something interesting with the data by taking the data and pushing it to AWS IoT Analytics.
 In this lab we will use AWS IoT Analytics to store data so it can be easily displayed by your visualization of choice.
 We will demonstrate how to get large datasets from AWS IoT Analytics.